psndna88/AGNi-xanmod_x86-64/drivers/net/wireless/realtek/rtl88x2bu/README.md

 - [Void Linux](https://voidlinux.org/) (kernel 5.18)

-- RHEL 8.4 and 8.6 (kernel 4.18.0)
+- RHEL 8.4, 8.6, 8.8, 9.1 and 9.2 ( kernel 5.14.0-284.11.1.el9_2.x86_64)

+- Rocky 9.1 and 9.2

-Note: Red Hat Enterprise Linux (RHEL) and distros based on RHEL are not supported due to the way kernel patches are handled.
-I will support knowledgable RHEL developers if they want to merge the required support and keep it current.
-I reserve the right to delete this support if it causes any problems.
+Note: Red Hat Enterprise Linux (RHEL) and distros based on RHEL are supported by Red Hat devs due to the way kernel patches are handled in Red Hat.
+I support knowledgable RHEL developers if they want to merge the required support and keep it current.
+I reserve the right to delete this support without notice if it causes any problems.

+Current RHEL maintainer: misha4gps

 Note: Android is supported in the driver according to Realtek.
-I will support knowledgable Android developers if they want to merge and keep current the required support (most likely just instructions about how to compile and make a modification or two to the Makefile).
+I will support knowledgable Android developers if they want to merge and keep current the required support (most likely just instructions about how to compile and maybe a modification or two to the Makefile).

 ### Compatible Devices